-Con plete a compliant Scope of Appointment form for ALL in attendance Only discuss products agreed upon in the Scope of Appointment Make sure the beneficiary initials the boxes next to products they want to discuss Call Your Prospect to Ask These Questions (call must be recorded) Does someone have a Power Of Attorney for making your financial decisions?
-If they will be signing your enrollment form, have them bring a copy of the POA document.
-Would you like to invite any friends, relatives, or other Medicare eligible individuals to hear the presentation?
-Is there any additional information that you think I should know?
-Tell them to bring a list of key service providers and any current prescriptions they would like to verify.
-Mak e sure you are "Ready to Sell" all products you could conceivably discuss Licensed, Appointed & Certified Unqualified Sales result in Loss of Compensation and possible termination
+- Complete a compliant Scope of Appointment form for ALL in attendance at least 48 hrs prior to the scheduled meeting (unless an exception applies) - Only discuss products agreed upon in the Scope of Appointment - Make sure the beneficiary initials the boxes next to products they want to discuss - Call Your Prospect to Ask These Questions (call should be recorded if it will contain any pertinent information affecting the sales/enrollment process, including: plan presentations, needs analysis, initial contact, medications, providers, enrollment, etc.) - Does someone have a Power Of Attorney for making your financial decisions?
+If they will be signing your enrollment form, have them bring a copy of the POA document. - □ Would you like to invite any friends, relatives, or other Medicare eligible individuals to hear the presentation? - □ Is there any additional information that you think I should know? - Tell them to bring a list of key service providers and any current prescriptions they would like to verify. - □ Make sure you are "Ready to Sell" all products you could conceivably discuss - □ Licensed, Appointed & Certified - $\hfill\square$ Unqualified Sales result in Loss of Compensation and possible termination